Focused Ultrasound Therapy

 For certain patients, focused ultrasound may provide a noninvasive alternative to surgery with less risk of complications – such as risk to adjacent (normal) tissues – at a lower cost.
 Focused ultrasound also does not use any radioactive materials and can be done without incurring the risk of general anesthesia.

-A current clinical trial in Hong Kong is using focused ultrasound to treat recurrent Graves’ Disease.
+A clinical trial in Hong Kong is using focused ultrasound to treat recurrent Graves’ Disease has completed enrollment.

 Regulatory Approval and Reimbursement